Is Microneedling Better than Botox?

 Skin Types and Safety Profiles

 Fort Lauderdale has every skin tone and every skin story, from deep melanin-rich skin to very fair, sun-sensitive skin.
-Both microneedling and Botox can be safe across skin types when done the right way.
+Both microneedling and Botox are common non-surgery cosmetic treatments that can be safe across skin types when done the right way.
 The key is proper technique, clean tools, and a plan that fits your skin.

 Microneedling focuses on controlled repair, so it can work for a wide range of Fitzpatrick types when the settings match the client.
 Botox does not change pigment because it targets muscle motion.
 Still, Botox should be done by a qualified medical injector who reviews your health history.